 How China Dominates the EV Market

 China's ascent to global leadership in electric cars was not easy.
-But the generous support of the government provided the essential basis for achievement.
+However, the government's generous support provided the essential basis for achievement.

 Factors that lead to China's dominance: